-Provision towards community development, either through direct provision of new facilities or through financial contributions, will be expected from all development subject to the guidance set out in the National Planning Policy Framework including the ability for development to be delivered viably.
+Provision towards community development, either through direct provision of new facilities or through financial contributions, will be expected from all development subject to policy set out in the National Planning Policy Framework, including the ability for development to be delivered viably.

 Any contribution secured as a result of development within the Plan Area shall be prioritised towards the delivery of the following targeted community objectives wherever possible.
 If any unilateral undertaking is proposed to directly deliver any of the objectives set out below, the acceptability of any scheme must first be agreed in writing by the Parish Council.
-Otherwise, it is intended that the Parish Council will prioritise any general financial contribution to contribute towards the following (Text in brackets referes to corresponding Action Plan objective):
+Otherwise, it is intended that the Parish Council will prioritise any general financial contribution to contribute towards the following (Text in brackets refers to corresponding Action Plan objective):

 - New combined Village Sports Field with provision for senior and Junior football, cricket, stool ball and two hard surfaced tennis courts, along with ancillary facilities including access and parking provision.
-(Community well being projects 2, and 8) - New Community Centre including: - Village Meeting Hall facilities (community wellbeing 6) - Sports Changing facilities (community wellbeing 6) - Social Club facilities (community wellbeing 6, business and social enterprise 4 and 5) - Health Day Clinic
+(Community wellbeing projects 2, and 8) - New Community Centre including: - Village Meeting Hall facilities (community wellbeing 6)

+Sports

+Changing facilities (community wellbeing 6)

+Social Club facilities

+(community wellbeing 6, business and social enterprise 4 and 5)

-- Warder/Manager's Flat (countryside and environment 1) - Improvements to Townfield/Cornwood car parking and landscaping. (roads and transport 5) - Upgrading children's play area and equipment at Butts common. (countryside and environment 3, community wellbeing 2) - Public parking and SUDS pond at Butts Common.(community wellbeing 2) - Community allotments and/or farm with orchard and appropriate storage facilities and parking.(countryside and environment 5) - Extending Kirdford Village Stores to increase café area and storage provision, and enhancing the external picnic area and parking. (business and services projects 4) - Improving and enhancing existing footpaths for all weather conditions and use by elderly, disabled and young mothers.(roads and transport 6) - Procuring land and building range of Lock-up Retail Workshops located at the village commercial hub (business and social enterprises 2) - Any other infrastructure requirements listed in the Kirdford Action Plan, to be found at Section 5 of this Plan (subject to continual update).
+Health Day Clinic - Warder/Manager's Flat (countryside and environment 1) - Improvements to Townfield/Cornwood car parking and landscaping. (roads and transport 5) - Public parking at Butts Common. (community wellbeing 2) - Community allotments and/or farm with orchard and appropriate storage facilities and parking. (countryside and environment 5) - Extending Kirdford Village Stores to increase café area and storage provision and enhancing the external picnic area and parking. (business and services projects 4)

+- Improving and enhancing existing footpaths for all weather conditions and use by elderly, disabled and young mothers. (roads and transport 6) - Procuring land and building range of Lock-up Retail Workshops located at the village commercial hub (business and social enterprises 2). - Any other infrastructure requirements listed in the Kirdford Action Plan, to be found at Section 5 of this Plan (subject to continual update).

-The extent that new development can help deliver any of the objectives set out in the schedule above will be a key material consideration when determining any proposals in the Plan Area, and should be considered against the broader objectives set out within Policy SD.1 of this Plan.
+The extent that new development can help deliver any of the objectives set out in the schedule above will be a key material consideration when determining any proposals in the Plan Area and should be considered against the broader objectives set out within Policy SD.1 of this Plan.

 Insufficient development land exists within the existing Settlement Plan Area (SPA) to wholly provide for new or extended Community Facilities, including Healthcare, Education and Community Recreation facilities considered a prerequisite for future sustainable growth in the Plan Area.
-Having previously delivered its community-owned Kirdford Village Stores (Current t/o £500,000 p.a.) and raising £250,000 to fund the land purchase, redevelopment and opening, the Parish Council has established a Community Land Trust to manage delivery of the Plan's objectives.
-It considers that its skill set to manage the development process, together with contributions from s.106 monies as part of the total funding required, will enable delivery of its proposals.
-Landowners have been involved and are supportive of the proposals contained in the Plan.
+Having previously delivered its community-owned Kirdford Village Stores and raising £250,000 to fund the land purchase, redevelopment and opening, it considers that its skill set to manage the development process, together with contributions from s.106 monies as part of the total funding required, will enable delivery of its proposals.
+Landowners have been involved and remain supportive of the proposals contained in the Plan Review.